munificent/craftinginterpreters/book/functions.md

 };
 ```

-Since named functions are the common case, I went ahead and gave Lox nice syntax
+However, since named functions are the common case, I went ahead and gave Lox
-for them.
+nice syntax for them.

 </aside>